 What would it look like to lead benefits for all on the other side of racism, greed, bullying, or petty power grabs?
 Imagine if we refocused attention to resolving parts of history that thrust us into circles of blame, and bad behavior.
+See how our brain relentlessly stores in our basal ganglia habits such as judging one another.

 Our brains come equipped to either help or hinder solutions here, depending how we access mental tools we each possess.
 We are helped when we deliberately seek, propose and apply solutions to bully-like problems such as white supremacy.
 Facilitate solutions that offer benefits to all concerned, and we pave a pathway toward reversal of dangerous circles that destroy democratic interactions we value with those around us.